Cart

 Encouraging More Young Plants

-How to Increase Propagation Rates
+How to Boost Propagation Rates

 One of the best things about the Mother of Thousands succulent is its ability to produce lots of little plantlets, or pups.
 Here’s how you can get even more of these cute mini succulents to grow.